Map-A-Droid/MAD-ATV/README_autoconfig.md

+THIS IS ONLY FOR 32bit DEVICES!
+64bit devices will work different/better/easier with thw wizard getting more involved!

 A new feature in RC5 is the ability to autoconfig your RGC and Pogodroid.

 In order to use this, you will need to grab your config files from a system which is already running correctly.
 So you setup your first device by hand.
 Then you connect to the working box via adb shell: